CristeaTeodorAndrei/CubeSat/README.md

 - Deactivating Update Module
 - Deactivating UI

-By running the script <b> Optimization.py</b> all of those optimizations will be applied and after that the OBC will reboot. <br>
+By requesting the OBC to run the script <b> Optimization.py</b> via GCM all of those optimizations will be applied and after that the OBC will reboot. <br>
-After restarting the system, the GREEN LED will be permanently ON to indicate successful optimization and to ensure that OBC can proceed to the next phase.
+After restarting the system, the GREEN LED will turn ON and RED LED OFF to indicate successful optimization and to ensure that OBC can proceed to the testing phase.

 ### Testing Phase

-Running the script <b>Test.py</b>, the OBC begins testing sequence and a custom TM is sent to the GCM via the RFM that indicates the sensors has been detected. <br>
+By requesting the OBC to run the script <b>Test.py</b>, the OBC begins testing sequence and a custom TM is sent back to the GCM that indicates the sensors has been detected. <br>
 If the RFM is not working or is not responding the RED LED will blink continuously.<br>
 If the RFM is working the GREEN LED will blink continuously and a TM will be send to the GCM with the following format: